cognimbus/nimbus.docs/docs/source/create-new-component.rst

 .. note::

-   Using the modified "environment" and "parameters" sections, below, you can run a component as a native ROS process.
+   Using the modified "environment" below, you can run a component as a native ROS process.
    Substitute this "environment" section in the above script when using a local component (ROS without docker) without the need to dockerize.
 This requires ROS to be installed on the robot's computer.